 Pema Düddul (2006)

 Martin Jamyang Tenphel is an Australian-born Buddhist practitioner, meditation instructor and Co-Director of Jalü Buddhist Meditation Centre.
 He discovered the dharma in 1995 and then studied and practised in Australia and India for the next decade, primarily in the Tibetan tradition.
 Since 2005 his focus has been on practice rather than study.
 His Guru is the late Togden Amtrin, a highly revered yogi of the Drukpa Kagyu lineage from Khampagar Monastery in Eastern Tibet.
 Jamyang was a monk for a few years during his twenties, but handed back his robes and later took the Tantric Ngakpa ordination with Ngakpa Karma Lhundup Rinpoche.
 Jamyang has also received teachings from masters in all four schools of Tibetan Buddhism, though practices in the Drukpa tradition.
 Despite a debilitating and sometimes life-threatening illness of seventeen years duration, Jamyang has maintained his meditation practice, using his sick bed as his retreat place.
 Jamyang’s heart practice is Guru Yoga and meditation on emptiness.
 Jamyang is considered by those close to him to be authentically modest, unflinchingly honest, deeply committed to the Dharma and a true renunciate.
 He lives in informal retreat most of the time, but is not completely cut off from the world.
 He occasionally reaches out to support fellow practitioners using modern technology such as social media.
 Jamyang is co-author, along with Pema Düddul, of Resting in Stillness, a book about meditation, compassion and the nature of the mind.
+A review of Resting in Stillness can be found HERE.

 Martin Jamyang Tenphel with Togden Amtrin